Duchess Kate And Prince William Baby News: Online Trolls Say Third Baby A ‘Parasite,’ Not Sympathetic

-Royal enthusiasts are certainly elated over the news that Prince William and Kate Middleton are expecting baby no. 3, but that’s definitely not a common theme across the map.
-Many are displeased that Duchess Kate and Prince William are adding another little one to their adorable family, and have made their opinions known online and via social media.
+Royal enthusiasts are certainly elated over the news that Prince William and Kate Middleton are expecting baby number three, but that’s definitely not a common theme across the map.
+Many are displeased that Duchess Kate and Prince William are adding another little one to their adorable family and have made their opinions known online and via social media.

 Trolls over the web have not held back and have used some pretty harsh terms to refer to the unborn royal.
-Many of the negative remarks have come via Twitter and from individuals who are subjects of the English monarchy, as 9Honey News relays,
+Many of the negative remarks have come via Twitter and from individuals who are subjects of the English monarchy, as 9Honey News relays.

 One individual took to the social media platform, stating “Another useless royalty parasite that will be put on a pedestal, won’t have to work a day in their life and paid for by taxpayers for a lifetime.”

-While another tweeted: “Oh good grief another parasite on benefits.”
+While another tweeted, “Oh good grief another parasite on benefits.”

-It also seems that many are not understanding about Kate Middleton’s lack of attendance at various royal engagements over the past couple of weeks, despite the duchess suffering from terribly extreme morning sickness known medically as Hyperemesis Gravidarum.
+It also seems that many are not understanding about Kate Middleton’s lack of attendance at various royal engagements over the past couple of weeks, despite the duchess suffering from terribly extreme morning sickness known medically as hyperemesis gravidarum.

-The condition is reportedly so severe that it can cause the royal to be sick every 15 minutes and can cause rapid wight-loss.
+The condition is reportedly so severe that it can cause the royal to be sick every 15 minutes and can cause rapid weight-loss.
 It’s clearly a sickness that disallows Middleton from even dropping her own son at his first day of school, so a royal engagement definitely would not be a priority if the duchess is unable to carry out her usual day-to-day tasks.

 A mother should never be shamed for wanting to have more children!
 This is unacceptable. https://t.co/33PzblORtL